 The American College of Sports Medicine (ACSM) recommends that individuals consume 500 ml (~ 17 oz.) of fluid two hours before exercise and that they continue to consume cool drinks in regular intervals to replace water lost through sweating or the maximum amount that can be tolerated.
 ACSM also recommends adding electrolytes to fluid for prolonged intense exercise lasting longer than one hour.[9-10]

 The best way to replace fluids and the balance of electrolytes lost through sweat is to drink water fortified with a balanced electrolyte.
 The best way to prevent an electrolyte or fluid imbalance is to consume fluid and electrolytes in proper balance with each other.
 In other words, you can drink too much water and have negative effects without the proper electrolyte supplementation.

 Water and electrolytes, a winning combination

-In a study of elete Electrolyte Add-in (a balanced electrolyte) was conducted though the University of Montana’s Human Performance Laboratory to determine the effects of water alone compared with water and elete electrolyte, this replacement was used under the most severe environmental, physiological, and psychological endurance conditions possible—wildland fire suppression.
+In a study of elete Electrolyte Add-in (a balanced electrolyte) conducted through the University of Montana’s Human Performance Laboratory to determine the effects of water alone compared with water and elete electrolyte, this replacement was used under the most severe environmental, physiological, and psychological endurance conditions possible—wildland fire suppression.
 Wildland firefighters work very long shifts (just under 15 hours in the elete study) in the most extreme of conditions.
 Often, the total body energy expenditure of a firefighter can increase 3.6 times the basal metabolic rate.
 Due to the highly physical nature of the job, the hydration demand is significant; however, immediate water availability can be problematic due to the logistics associated with transporting water.
 In addition to extreme temperatures and physical work involved with fire suppression, the demands of the job, itself, are constant and unending—a typical assignment may last up to a week or more.